janberner/AuditingTutorial/README.md

 We can act on the Jungle Testnet blockchain in the same way as we do with our local blockchain.
 We just add *-u <endpoint>* at the beginning of commands.
 You can get a list of valid end points at the Jungle Testnet site.
 First let´s delegate some bandwith to our account.
 The account used here is called *auditjungle1*, please replace it with your account name.
 ```
-cleos -u http://jungle3.cryptolions.io:8888 system delegatebw auditjungle1 auditjungle1 "5 EOS" "15 EOS" -p auditjungle1@active
+cleos -u http://jungle3.cryptolions.io:8888 system delegatebw <auditjungle1> <auditjungle1> "5 EOS" "15 EOS" -p <auditjungle1>@active

 ```
 This stakes 5 EOS worth of net and 15 EOS worth of CPU to your account.
-If you get any error saying you do not have enought *NET* or *CPU* repeat the command a few times, this happens when the network is busy.
+If you get any error saying you do not have enough *NET* or *CPU* repeat the command a few times, this can happen when the network is too busy.
  Now we should be able to create an account for our smart contract, its name has to be an EOSIO conform name (a-z,1-5 are allowed only.
 Length 12).
 You will need this name in the next steps.
+Use the public key you created earlieer in this section.

  ```
-cleos -u http://jungle3.cryptolions.io:8888 system newaccount --stake-net "10.0000 EOS" --stake-cpu "40.0000 EOS" --buy-ram-kbytes 1000 auditjungle1 <account name> <public_key> <public_key>
+cleos -u http://jungle3.cryptolions.io:8888 system newaccount --stake-net "10.0000 EOS" --stake-cpu "40.0000 EOS" --buy-ram-kbytes 1000 <auditjungle1> <account name> <public_key> <public_key>
 ```

 To deploy the smart contract to the blockchain navigate to the directory *SmartContracts* and use the command